-I am encouraging the boys to plan their own “penny of time” adventures.
-They’ve always had an active voice in what they do for our daily service acts.
+I am encouraging the boys to plan their own acts of kindness.
+They’ve always had an active voice in what they do for our daily kindness acts.
 At the same time, I think that they are ready now to plan it from beginning to end.
 I mean, they are 6 and 4 years old, already. 🙂 (I am actually hoping to help them recognize their own moments of inspiration and good thoughts in helping others and be able to act on them when those moments happen.)

 On Saturday, my 6 year old decided that his dad needed a special note of appreciation.
 His dad never hesitates to: work hard, play with his boys, read books, play another game, and read another book, um, and play another game (you get the idea).